NicoMadd/amoah/README.md

 ```

--   path: Indicates the main executable file.
+-   _path_: Indicates the main executable file.
--   port: The port to be opened for external connections.
+-   _port_: The port to be opened for external connections.
--   logDir: The log directory to write for the Service Controller.
+-   _logDir_: The log directory to write for the Service Controller.
 (Note: this is not the log for the main executable file)
--   env: The environment variables to pass to the Service Controller and to the forked process.
+-   _env_: The environment variables to pass to the Service Controller and to the forked process.